How to Seal a Boat Deck | Step by Step Instructions

 Patch and profile any joints, seams, cracks, holes and rough areas using LRB/TAV mixture (Liquid Rubber Base, Thickening Activator).
 Wall/floor junctions require a 1” bead of LRB/TAV mixture.
 2-parts LRB is mixed with 1-part TAV to create the thickest mixture possible (similar in viscosity as silicone caulk).
 Wall/floor junctions require a 1” diameter caulk bead of LRB/TAV mixture.
 Most cracks and seams use a 3/4" diameter caulk bead of LRB/TAV mixture.
 LRB can be used by itself (as a liquid membrane) to smooth out and/or level any horizontal surface and can be used like a coating over vertical and inverted surfaces.

 LRB/TAV “Round Calculator Bead Chart”

-4. Apply 1 coat of PermaFlex (240 sq ft per gal).
-While the PermaFlex is still wet, broadcast the Rubber Granules onto the wet coating (0.25# per sq’).
-When the PermaFlex has cured you will have bonded the Rubber Granules in place.
-Excess granules should be removed by sweeping, blowing, or vacuuming.
+Apply 1 coat of PermaFlex (240sq ft per gal).
+While the PermaFlex is still wet, broadcast the rubber texture granules onto the wet PermaFlex.
+When the product has cured you will have bonded in place the texture granules and the excess granules should be removed.